-- e.
-The proposed subdivision shall be deemed to have adequate fire protection and police service when it can be demonstrated that police or fire services are so situated that adequate and timely service can be provided so as not to involve danger or injury to health, safety or general welfare to the future residents of the proposed subdivision.
-In its determination of the adequacy of police and fire services, the Plan Commission and the Common Council shall consider the recommendations of the Madison Police and Fire Departments or other local departments providing such services in the area of the proposed subdivision including the grading of the Fire Department serving the area based on the American Insurance Association standards. - f.
-The proposed subdivision shall be deemed to have adequate parks, open space and recreation when it can be demonstrated that the future residents of the proposed subdivision will have such park, open space and recreation services and facilities available to them as are established by the standards in the most recently adopted plan for Park and Open Spaces by the City of Madison or Dane County. - g.
-The proposed subdivision shall be deemed to have adequate school facilities when the school district in which such proposed subdivision will be located upon its development, provides information that adequate classroom space is either available within the normal walk-in service area or that adequate transportation as normally provided by the school district can be provided to elementary through high schools that have sufficient classroom space to provide for the anticipated school age children in the proposed subdivision.
+- h.
+The proposed subdivision or land division shall be deemed to have adequate fire protection and police service when it can be demonstrated that police or fire services are so situated that adequate and timely service can be provided so as not to involve danger or injury to health, safety or general welfare to the future residents of the proposed development.
+In its determination of the adequacy of police and fire services, the Plan Commission and the Common Council shall consider the recommendations of the Madison Police and Fire Departments or other local departments providing such services in the area of the proposed development including the grading of the Fire Department serving the area based on the American Insurance Association standards.
+When approving a subdivision or land division, the Plan Commission and Common Council shall consider the recommendation of the Fire Department on the adequacy of any proposed streets to provide access for firefighting commensurate with the intensity of development proposed and in consideration of the Building Code.
+MGO Chapter 29, and the Fire Prevention Code, MGO Chapter 34. - i.
+The proposed subdivision or land division shall be deemed to have adequate parks, open space and recreation when it can be demonstrated that the future residents of the proposed development will have such park, open space and recreation services and facilities available to them as are established by the standards in the most recently adopted plan for Park and Open Spaces by the City of Madison or Dane County. - j.
+The proposed development shall be deemed to have adequate school facilities when the school district in which such proposed subdivision will be located upon its development, provides information that adequate classroom space is either available within the normal walk-in service area or that adequate transportation as normally provided by the school district can be provided to elementary through high schools that have sufficient classroom space to provide for the anticipated school age children in the proposed subdivision.